paldhous/ucb/2015/dataviz/md_raw/class3.md

 From the top menu, select `Dashboard>New Dashboard`.
 We can set the size of the dashboard to fit the web page in which it will be embedded, and this can be a `Range`, giving some basic responsive design.
 For simplicity, we will set the dashboard to `Laptop` size.

 To make a dashboard, drag charts, and other elements from the left-hand panel to the dashboard area.
-Notice that Tableau allows you to items including: horizontal and vertical containers, text boxes, images (useful for adding a publication's logo), embedded web pages and blank space.
+Notice that Tableau allows you to add items including: horizontal and vertical containers, text boxes, images (useful for adding a publication's logo), embedded web pages and blank space.

 Drag `Treemap bar chart` from the panel at left to the main panel.
 The default title, from the worksheet name, isn't very informative, so right-click on that and select `Hide Title`.
 Select `Fit Width` to make the chart fill the dashboard area: